actions/deploy-pages/README.md

     permissions:
       pages: write      # to deploy to Pages
       id-token: write   # to verify the deployment originates from an appropriate source
-      actions: read     # to download an artifact uploaded by `actions/upload-pages-artifact@v3`

     # Deploy to the github-pages environment
     environment: